lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 <p align="justify">
 Vector Clocks are used to determine whether pairs of events are causally related in a distributed system.
 Timestamps are generated for each event in the system, and their causal relationship is determined by comparing those timestamps.
-The timestamp for an event is vector of numbers, with each number corresponding to a process.
+The timestamp for an event is a vector of numbers, with each number corresponding to a process.
 Each process knows its position in the vector.
 </p>

 <p align="justify">